 5. Arco del Carmen

 Being a former city gateway from the 17th century, Arco del Carmen is the perfect illustration of the Mudéjar style.
 Just in case you haven’t heard of it: that’s the ornamental decorative style used mostly in Spain, influenced by the Arabic culture.
+You can read about other interesting facts about Mexican culture in my 12 facts about Mexico article.

 - Address: Miguel Hidalgo S/N, Centro, 29250 San Cristóbal de las Casas, Chis., Mexico